marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 ### Insulin Effect on Blood Glucose

-For this example, assuming a user’s blood glucose was 205 mg/dL at the time of insulin delivery, Loop would predict a drop in blood glucose due to the two units delivered at 12 pm as shown in the figure below.
+For this example, the user adds 2&nbsp;units of insulin at noon when their BG is 205&nbsp;mg/dL.
+This plot shows the prediction Loop would make of the effect of those 2&nbsp;units over the DIA (6 hours in this example).

 ![two unit example](img/two_units.png)